-The price is all-inclusive and includes inland transportation costs to a port (if required), foreign and U.S. port charges, export customs clearance fees, and import customs fees/government taxes.
+The price on the quotes is all-inclusive and includes inland transportation costs to a port (if required), foreign and U.S. port charges, export customs clearance fees, and import customs fees/government taxes.

 Documentation and POV Inspection